 Ronald A. Lindsay is a bioethicist, lawyer, and chief executive officer of the Center for Inquiry.
 For many years he practiced law in Washington, DC, and was an adjunct professor at Georgetown University and American University, where he taught jurisprudence and philosophy courses.
-His new book is Future Bioethics: Overcoming Taboos, Myths, and Dogmas.
+His new book is out now called Future Bioethics: Overcoming Taboos, Myths, and Dogmas.

 In this discussion with D.J.
 Grothe, Ron Lindsay describes CFI’s Campaign for Free Expression, and its goals to defend free speech and oppose even self-censorship.
 He details the pleaseblock.us website, which is a component of the campaign, along with announcing a cartoon contest in honor of the Danish Muslim cartoon controversy of a few years back.
 He explores the relationship between free expression and free inquiry.
 He examines the recent controversy surrounding the Yale-published book on the Muslim Cartoon issue, and why the book’s editors chose not to include the cartoons in the book.
 He talks about CFI’s sponsorship of International Blasphemy Day, and its aims, which include highlighting blasphemy laws around the world, some of which carry life-sentences or the death penalty.
 He argues against recent United Nations resolutions against the defamation of religions.
 He shares details of CFI’s “Blasphemy Contest.”
 He defends the strategic utility of organizing people to blaspheme, despite the fact that it may be offensive.
 And he lists some of the ways listeners can get involved celebrating Blasphemy Day at various Centers for Inquiry throughout North America and around the world.